The secrets to a sustainable Protein Sparing Modified Fast (PSMF) diet (with recipes and optimised food lists)

 Minimum carbohydrate requirement on a PSMF

-Most of us have plenty of body fat stores that they can draw on and hence do not have a significant need for dietary fat other than the essential Omega 3 fatty acids.
+Most of us have plenty of body fat stores to draw on and hence do not have a significant need for dietary fat (other than the essential Omega 3 fatty acids).
 You can still get a robust micronutrient profile with 10% dietary fat (or 0.4 g/kg LBM).
+Your gall bladder only needs around 10 g per day of fat to function.

-While not easy, limiting dietary fat while also limiting carbohydrates allows the fat from your body to be used for energy and provides that maximum satiety on a calorie for calorie basis.
+While not easy, limiting dietary fat while also limiting carbohydrates allows the fat from your body to be used for energy and maximises satiety on a calorie for calorie basis.

 Thermic effect of food

 Another advantage of consuming a higher protein diet is increased thermogenesis (i.e. the energy lost in the process of converting food into energy).
-We lose a lot more calories metabolising protein compared to fat or carbohydrates.
+We lose more calories metabolising protein (35%) compared to fat or carbohydrates (4 to 9%).

 While there is endless debate over the “metabolic advantage” of fat vs. carbohydrates, there is actually an advantage when it comes to how many calories of protein we eat versus how much we can convert to energy.